nikirg/lazyfast/DOCS.md

 Form prevents all reloads except `button` tags.

 ### State fields changes
-The component can be subscribed to changes in state fields, if the specified fields have updated their values, the component is reloaded.
-This happens through the `SSE` without the need to manually refresh the browser page.
+The component can subscribe to changes in specific state fields.
+When any of these fields are updated, the component automatically reloads.
+This is done via Server-Sent Events (SSE), eliminating the need for manual browser refreshes.
 ```python
 @router.component(id="MyComponent", reload_in=[State.my_field])
 class MyComponent(Component):